ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 **The Math:** There are three distance metrics used in the collaborative filtering in the comparison matrix:

-**1. Jaccard Similarity:** Similarity is based on the number of users that have rated items A and B divided by the number of users who have rated either A or B. Jaccard similarity is commonly used when boolean values are used instead of numeric ratings.
+**1. Jaccard Similarity:** Similarity is based on the number of users that have rated items A and B divided by the number of users who have rated either A or B. Jaccard similarity is commonly used when Boolean values are used instead of numeric ratings.

 **2. Cosine Similarity:** Similarity is the cosine of the angle between two vectors A and B. The closer the vectors are (the more they are related) the smaller the angle and larger the cosine coefficient is.
 The similarity coefficient falls between a value of [-1,1], where 1 shows a perfect relationship between sets A and B. The equation below is the dot product of the vectors A and B divided by their magnitude: